 We know that a cancer diagnosis can be absolutely heartbreaking.
 However, by understanding your dog's condition, you can make informed decisions with their happiness and wellbeing in mind.

 What is Lymphoma in Dogs

-In fact, the two conditions are so similar that nearly the identical chemotherapy protocols are used to treat both dogs and humans.
+In fact, the two conditions are so similar that nearly identical chemotherapy protocols are used to treat both dogs and humans.

 What is Lymphosarcoma or Non-Hodgkin’s Lymphoma